 To receive data from device to BT memory

 It acts as a status indicator.
-When the module is not connected to/paired with any other Bluetooth device, signal goes Low.
+When the module is not connected to/paired with any other Bluetooth device, the signal goes Low.
 At this low state, the led (inbuilt in module) flashes continuously which denotes that the module is not paired with another device.
 When this module is connected to/paired with any other Bluetooth device, the signal goes High.
 At this high state, the led blinks with a constant delay say for example 2s delay which indicates that the module is paired.

 This is used to switch the module into AT command mode.

 What is AT command mode?
-Where we can change or see its default parameter like its name, password etc. Actually there are two modes for such devices one is command mode another is data mode, when it is in command mode any instruction sent to it are interrupts as command.
+Where we can change or see its default parameter like its name, password etc. Actually there are two modes for such devices one is command mode another is data mode, when it is in command mode any instructions sent to it are interrupts as command.
 Here commands are preceded by letters “AT” (stands for attention).